Strip District, Pittsburgh: Today

 Since the late 20th century, the area has developed into a historic market district with many ethnic food purveyors, some art studios, antique dealers, unique boutiques, and other businesses setting up shop where trains once delivered produce by the ton.
 The lack of weekday activity is in someways compensated by retail and leisure facilities which are used primarily on weekends.
 Particularly in the summer months, there are open-air farmers' markets, a range of street vendors and facilities to enjoy open air drinks.
 Residential developers have begun to convert old factory and warehouse buildings into apartments and lofts.
 Examples include the Armstrong Cork Factory, Brake House Lofts, and the Otto Milk Building.
+The area is the long-time home of the renowned Pittsburgh Ballet Theatre.

 More recently, the area has attracted a number of technology companies and become a hotbed for autonomous vehicle and robotics technology.
 The area is home to Uber's Advanced Technology Group, which leads the company's vehicular automation efforts, as well Argo AI and Aurora Innovation.
-Other technology companies with offices in the Strip District include Apple, Facebook, Robert Bosch GmbH, Target Corporation, Wombat Security, JazzHR, Petuum, and BossaNova Robotics.
+Other technology companies with offices in the Strip District include Apple, Facebook, Denso, Robert Bosch GmbH, Target Corporation, Wombat Security, JazzHR, Petuum, and BossaNova Robotics.